 As labor law attorneys in South Carolina, we’ve been following the progression of the Fair Pay and Safe Places Executive Order.
 The FAR (Federal Acquisition Regulation) Council and the Department of Labor (DOL) published final versions of the rule and guidance regarding an executive order (EO) that President Obama issued in 2014.
 The EO was designed to promote “economy and efficiency in procurement by contracting with responsible sources who comply with labor laws.”
 This EO is sometimes referred to as the “Blacklisting” or “Bad Actors” EO because the new rules require companies to disclose all allegations of unfair labor practices, regardless of whether the claims were settled or convicted.

 “Blacklisting” or “Bad Actors” Executive Order

 The regulations aren’t immediately effective, but agencies may already begin using the DOL guidance.
 The FAR Council’s final rule will be phased in over a two-year period starting October 2016.
 By the time the regulations are fully implemented on October 25, 2018, all federal contractors and subcontractors will have to report violations of 14 federal laws for the prior three years.
 The regulations apply to new contracts and subcontracts where the estimated value exceeds $500,000.
 The EO provides for the following requirements:

-Disclosures – contractors must report violations of labor, discrimination, wage and hour and safety laws to the contracting agency before the contract has been granted.
+Disclosures – contractors must report violations of labor, safety, wage and hour disputes and discrimination laws to the contracting agency before the contract has been granted.
 This reporting requirement extends to subcontracts exceeding $500,000.

 Pay transparency – contractors and subcontractors covered by the rule must provide paystubs to workers giving them information about their hours worked, overtime hours, pay and any deductions taken from their pay.
 The stub must be provided in a language the worker understands.
 Contractors and subcontractors must provide workers who are independent contractors a document telling them the same.
 These requirements take effect January 1, 2017.